-When more than 1 million football fans came to Minneapolis for Super Bowl LII, Star helped Target Corporation one of our state’s signature brands, give them a true Minnesota welcome via a specially constructed Bullseye Lodge that quickly became one of the hottest spots on Nicollet Mall.
+When more than 1 million football fans came to Minneapolis for Super Bowl LII, Star helped Target Corporation one of our state’s signature brands, give a true Minnesota welcome through a specially constructed Bullseye Lodge that quickly became one of the hottest spots on Nicollet Mall.

-Built as a focal point of Super Bowl LIVE, a free 10-day festival featuring concerts, national broadcasts, food and fun.
-The Bullseye Lodge was decked out in north woods-inspired décor—including snowshoes, canoes and paddles, cut logs and, of course, hockey sticks, as well as a variety of ways for visitors to engage: from free cocoa to photos digitally printed on marshmallows to the chance to play “jumbo bubble hockey” the lodge was a big hit.
+The Bullseye Lodge was built as a focal point of Super Bowl LIVE, a free 10-day festival featuring concerts, national broadcasts, food and fun.
+The Lodge was decked out in north woods-inspired décor—including snowshoes, canoes and paddles, cut logs and, of course, hockey sticks.
+The Lodge offered a variety of ways for visitors to engage, from free cocoa to photos digitally printed on marshmallows, and a chance to play “jumbo bubble hockey.”
+The Lodge was a big hit.

-It also featured co-branded spaces such as the Moutain Dew Ice Lounge and the Mars Candy Shop.
+It also featured co-branded spaces such as the Mountain Dew Ice Lounge and a Mars Candy Shop.

-Plus, we were handed a few big creative challenges, including how to create Target’s iconic bullseye logo out of wood logs and how to create a fully operational ski gondola capable of transporting retail purchases from the second floor of Target’s flagship store to the first.
+A few creative challenges included creating Target’s iconic bullseye logo out of wood logs and a fully operational ski gondola capable of transporting retail purchases from the second floor of Target’s flagship store to the first.

 Our efforts paid off: The Lodge gave more than 40,000 visitors a true taste of Minnesota Nice and a boost to Target’s well-known brand.